AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/calc-column-types.md

 ### Exists {#exists}

-An exists calculated column is a binary test determining the presence of a record on the many side.
+An calculated column is a binary test determining the presence of a record on the many side.
 In other words, the new column returns a `1` if the path connects at least one row in each table, and `0` if no connection can be made.

 This type of dimension might determine, for example, if a customer ever purchased a particular product.
 Using a join between a `customers` table and `orders` table, a filter for a specific product, a dimension `Customer has purchased Product X?` can be built.

 ## Handy reference map {#map}

-If you are having a little trouble remembering what all the inputs are when creating a calculated column, try keeping this reference map handy when you are building:
+If you are having trouble remembering what all the inputs are when creating a calculated column, keep this reference map handy when you are building:

 ![](../../assets/merged_reference_map.png)